If you’ve been reading my series about our Pigeon Forge trip a few weeks ago then you already know how much fun we had!

 Rocky Top Mountain Coaster

 This was such an exciting ride for the whole family!
-Sitting on over 20 acres of beautiful Smoky Mountain scenery.
-The coaster features plenty of tunnels, curves, and 360 degree turns.
-Reaching speeds of up to 30 mph, I was definitely a little nervous but it was so much fun!
+Sitting on over 20 acres of beautiful Smoky Mountain scenery, the coaster features plenty of tunnels, curves, and 360 degree turns.
+Reaching speeds of up to 30 mph, I was definitely a little nervous but it was so fun!

-The girls loved visiting MagiQuest when it was in Myrtle Beach.
-Unfortunately it isn’t here anymore so whenever we travel somewhere they definitely try to find one in the area!
-They were thrilled Pigeon Forge had a location and were counting down the hours until they could go!
+The girls loved visiting MagiQuest when it was in Myrtle Beach, sadly it isn’t here anymore so whenever we travel somewhere they definitely try to find one in the area!
+They were thrilled Pigeon Forge had a location and were counting down the hours til they could go!

 This MagiQuest location was different than others with four attractions in one.
-In addition to playing the interactive live-action MagiQuest game, there was even more to do!
-The girls also played mini-golf, navigated a room full of lasers in The Vault, and had fun in the 5,000 square foot mirror maze!
+In addition to playing the interactive live-action MagiQuest game, the girls also played mini golf, navigated a room full of lasers in The Vault, and had fun in the the 5,000 square foot mirror maze!

 Alcatraz East Museum

 While the girls were on their quest in MagiQuest, my husband, mom and I went to learn all about American crime at Alcatraz East.
-I knew the girls were not going to be that interested.
-We opted to go alone, and I am so glad we did!
+I knew the girls were not going to be that interested and would rush us through so we opted to go alone, and I am so glad we did!

-There is so much to see and learn.
+There is so much to to see and learn.

 Titanic Museum Attraction